Fire Safety Regulations

 FLAMMABLE MATERIALS

 Candles, incense, scented lamps and open flames of any kind except for cigarette lighters and matches are prohibited in houses and student rooms.
 Kerosene, gasoline, other flammable liquids or flammable covers, paper shades and decorations on light fixtures are strictly forbidden.
-Halogen floor lamps are prohibited in student rooms and public spaces in the houses.
-In addition, LED strip lights are not permitted.
+LED strip lights and lava lamps are not permitted.
 Such items will be confiscated whether or not they are in use.
 Open-flame devices, such as candles, are extremely dangerous in a high-density, residential setting and are forbidden.

 An exception may be granted to this policy for the purpose of allowing smudging, the private, religious or spiritual use of sage, sweet grass, or cedar smoke in accordance with their well-established manner of use within the Native American ceremonial traditions for the purpose of purification and prayer.
 Students must complete an Exception Request, available from the Director of Religious and Spiritual Life or designee.
 Upon approval, a student may privately generate a minimal amount of smoke using sage, sweet grass or cedar.
 Failure to observe the strict safety standards of this Exception Request Policy will result in revocation of the exception and sanctions already specified for violation of the Residential Life: Security & Safety Policies.